markpasc/mt-plugin-action-streams/README.txt

 # Action Streams Plugin for Movable Type
-# Author: Mark Paschal
+# Authors: Mark Paschal, Bryan Tighe, Brad Choate, Alex Bain
 # Copyright 2008 Six Apart, Ltd.
 # License: Artistic, licensed under the same terms as Perl itself

 OVERVIEW

-The Action Streams plugin utilizes Movable Type to monitor a collection of 3rd party web sites and services for changes to a user's profile.
-The plugin will then aggregate and collect those actions so that they can be published to a user's website, blog or profile.
+Action Streams for Movable Type collects your action on third party web sites into your Movable Type web site.
+Using it, you can aggregate those actions for your reference, promote specific items to blog posts, and stream the whole set to your friends and readers.
+Action Streams are a powerful part of your web profile.

-The plugin adds the ability for an author within Movable Type to list their accounts on 3rd party web sites.
-From these accounts, a periodic task automatically imports the author's activities on those services via RSS, Atom, and some web scraping.
-This allows the author to create an Action Stream completely under their control.

-This plugin then provides a set of template tags as well that make it possible to publish and display the author's accounts and actions on any page powered by Movable Type.
-The default example templates use the Microformats XFN and hAtom to make the information more accessible.
+The plugin adds the ability for your Movable Type authors to list their accounts on third party web services.
+A periodic task then automatically imports your authors' activity on those services using XML feeds (where provided) and scraping HTML pages (where necessary).
+Your authors can then publish their action streams completely under their control: the provided template tags make it possible to display authors' accounts and actions on any page powered by Movable Type.
+The example templates and the provided template set also use the XFN and hAtom microformats and provide web feeds to integrate with tools your readers may be using.

 PREREQUISITES